ibm-wsc/hyper-protect-virtual-servers-workshop/docs/securebuild-lab/build.md

     hpvs sb log --config "${SB_DIR}/sb_config.yaml"
     ```

-5. When the seecure build completes successfully it will have the following logs
+5. When the seecure build successfully completes, it will have ending logs similar to the following:

     ???+ example "Example Output"